 And, we must deal with Satan in exactly the same way Jesus did.
 We combat Satan’s conniving, scheming strategies by quoting to Him ALOUD the Scriptures, the Living, Written Word of God, the Sword of the Spirit!
 (For a full, detailed expose about Satan and his strategies in our lives, I urge you to read two other teachings: Satan: From Beginning to End and Soldiers Training Manual).

 Third, our wilderness experiences are so that we will be tempted, tested, and tried at the weak points in our character and nature so we can emerge on the other side of the wilderness stronger at those weak points.
-In His sovereign, overarching plans and purposes for our lives God always allows us to tested, and then broken, at our weakest points—so that afterwards we are strong at the broken places!
+In His sovereign, overarching purposes for our lives God always allows us to tested, and then broken, at our weakest points—so that afterwards we are strong at the broken places!